abhayvf07/internet-debate-arena/README.md

-# 🌐 Internet Debate Arena
+# Internet Debate Arena

-A full-stack **MERN debate platform** where users can create debate topics, argue on **Pro / Con sides**, vote on arguments, and engage in structured discussions.
-The platform features real-time interactions via Socket.io, Redis caching, JWT authentication, admin moderation, bookmarking, and trending debates.
+A full-stack debate platform I built using the MERN stack where users can create debate topics, pick a side (Pro or Con), post arguments, vote, and engage in structured discussions.
+It also has real-time updates via Socket.io, Redis caching, JWT auth, admin moderation, bookmarks and a trending system.

 ---

-## 💡 Why This Project?
+## Why I Built This

-Internet Debate Arena promotes structured discussions over random comment sections.
-It encourages users to think critically and present logical arguments on clearly defined Pro / Con sides.
+I always felt like online comment sections are just chaos — people talking past each other with no structure.
+I wanted to build something that actually encourages people to think and present their side clearly.
+So I made a platform where every debate has two defined sides and you have to actually argue for one.

+Beyond the idea itself, this project pushed me to learn a lot of things I hadn't touched before — Socket.io for real-time features, Redis for caching, service-layer backend architecture, and proper JWT refresh token flows.
+It was challenging but I learned more from this than from anything else I've built.

 ---

-## 🏆 Key Highlights
+## Key Things I Built Into This

-- ⚡ Real-time communication using **Socket.io**
+- Real-time argument and vote updates using Socket.io
-- 🚀 **Redis** caching for high-performance API responses
-- 🔐 Secure authentication using **JWT** (access + refresh tokens)
-- 🛡️ Admin moderation system
-- 📦 Scalable MERN architecture with service-layer pattern
-- 🎨 Modern UI with **React 19** + **Tailwind CSS v4** + **Vite 7**
+- Redis caching so the API doesn't hammer the database on every request (and the app still works fine if Redis is down)
+- JWT auth with access + refresh tokens, SHA-256 hashed token storage
+- Admin panel to manage users, debates, reports and bans
+- Auto-calculated trending score based on votes, arguments, views and age
+- Modular service-layer backend — controllers are thin, all business logic lives in services

 ---

-## 🚀 Features
+## Features

-### 👤 Authentication
+### Authentication
-- User registration and login
+- Register and login
-- Secure password hashing with **bcryptjs**
+- Passwords hashed with bcryptjs
-- **JWT access + refresh token** flow with SHA-256 hashed token storage
+- JWT access + refresh token flow
-- Protected routes (client-side guard + server middleware)
+- Protected routes on both client and server side

-### 🗳️ Debate System
+### Debate System
-- Create debate topics with title, description, category, and tags
+- Create debates with title, description, category and tags
-- Join debates on **Pro / Con sides**
+- Join on Pro or Con side
-- Vote on debates with **toggle support** (switch sides or remove vote)
+- Vote with toggle support — you can switch sides or remove your vote
-- View trending & latest debates
+- View trending and latest debates
-- Category filtering, tag filtering & pagination
+- Filter by category or tag, with pagination
-- Auto-calculated **trending score** based on votes, arguments, views, and age
+- Trending score auto-calculated from votes, arguments, views and how old the debate is

-### 💬 Arguments & Discussions
+### Arguments & Discussions
-- Post arguments under debates (Pro or Con side)
+- Post arguments under any debate (Pro or Con)
-- **Threaded replies** to arguments (nested tree structure)
+- Reply to arguments — supports nested threaded structure
-- Real-time updates via **Socket.io** (new arguments & vote changes broadcast instantly)
+- Real-time updates — new arguments and vote changes broadcast instantly via Socket.io
-- Like arguments — authors earn points per like
+- Like arguments — authors earn points for every like they receive

-### ⭐ User Interaction
+### User Features
-- Bookmark debates for later reading
+- Bookmark debates to read later
 - Like / unlike arguments
 - Report inappropriate arguments
-- User profile with contribution stats (debates created, arguments posted, votes received)
+- User profile showing stats — debates created, arguments posted, votes received
-- Points-based **leaderboard**
+- Points-based leaderboard

-### 🛠 Admin Features
+### Admin Features
-- View and manage all users (paginated)
+- View and manage all users with pagination
-- Ban / unban users (toggle, invalidates sessions)
+- Ban or unban users (invalidates their sessions automatically)
-- Delete debates and arguments with **cascade cleanup**
+- Delete debates and arguments with cascade cleanup
-- Handle user reports (view pending, mark resolved)
+- Handle user reports — view pending ones and mark them resolved
 - Admin dashboard with platform-wide stats

-### ⚡ Performance & Security
+### Performance & Security
-- **Redis** caching middleware (TTL-based, auto-invalidated on writes)
+- Redis caching with TTL — auto-invalidated on writes
-- Graceful cache degradation — app works without Redis
+- App degrades gracefully if Redis is unavailable
-- Pagination for large datasets (configurable limit, max cap)
+- Pagination on all large data sets
-- **Helmet** for HTTP security headers
+- Helmet for HTTP security headers
-- **CORS** restricted to CLIENT_URL only
+- CORS restricted to CLIENT_URL only
-- **express-mongo-sanitize** against NoSQL injection
+- express-mongo-sanitize against NoSQL injection
-- **xss-clean** against XSS attacks
+- xss-clean against XSS attacks
-- **Rate limiting** — 5 req/min on auth, 50 req/min on votes/likes, 100 req/min general
+- Rate limiting — 5 req/min auth, 50 req/min votes/likes, 100 req/min general
-- **Joi** request validation with schema-level middleware
+- Joi validation on all request schemas
-- Console logging + **Morgan** HTTP logging
+- Morgan HTTP logging + console logging
-- **Multer** for avatar file uploads
+- Multer for avatar uploads

 ---

-## 🏗 Tech Stack
+## Tech Stack

 ### Frontend
 | Technology | Version |